slidesk/slidesk-doc/docs/usage/intro.md

   -c, --conf <name>        use a specific .env file (default: "") -i, --interactive        allow your audience to see your presentation on another device synchronously (default: false) -o, --open <browser>     open a browser with the presentation or notes view (browser is : chrome, edge, firefox, browser, browserPrivate)
-  -h, --help               display help for command
+  -x, --terminal           present in a terminal window instead of a browser -h, --help               display help for command

 Commands: